The best retro diner in every state

 Arkansas: The Purple Cow Restaurant, various locations

-We love a theme and this diner's is simple: the colour purple.
-The venues are fashioned on the classic 1950s model, with a retro soda fountain and plenty of neon, and there are now five locations (three in Little Rock, one in Hot Springs and one in Conway).
-They all serve diner food, including popular burgers, hot dogs and toasted sandwiches, plus signature purple shakes and desserts.
+We love a theme and this diner's is simple: the color purple.
+The venues are fashioned on the classic 1950s model, with a retro soda fountain and plenty of neon, and there are now five locations (three in Little Rock, one in Hot Springs, and one in Conway).
+They all serve diner food, including burgers, hot dogs, and toasted sandwiches, plus signature purple shakes and desserts.

 California: Pann’s, Los Angeles

 Opened in 1958, this famed Inglewood diner is known for its preserved Googie architecture, with an irregular-shaped roof, distinctive neon sign and retro interior.
-Typical dishes abound, including chicken wings, pancakes, French toast, hash browns and eggs.
-But it’s the house speciality of fried chicken and waffles that has people talking.
+Typical dishes abound, including chicken wings, pancakes, French toast, hash browns, and eggs.
+But it’s the house specialty of fried chicken and waffles that really gets people talking.

 Colorado: Pete’s Kitchen, Denver

-This 24-hour diner has stood on the corner of Colfax and Race Street in Denver since 1942 – information it displays proudly above its door.
-Check out its fluorescent sign, black leather booths and vintage wall art, all reflective of a decade gone by.
+Pete's Kitchen has stood on the corner of Colfax and Race Street in Denver since 1942.
+Check out its fluorescent sign, black leather booths, and vintage wall art, all reflective of a decade gone by.
 Then feast on Greek-influenced diner dishes.
-The Greek salad with feta cheese, hot chilli peppers, olives, dolmades (stuffed vine leaves) and pita, and Gyros Melt, a toasted gyro meat sandwich with cucumber sauce and fries, are popular orders.
+The Greek salad with feta cheese, hot chili peppers, olives, dolmades (stuffed vine leaves) and pita, and the Gyros Melt, a toasted gyro meat sandwich with cucumber sauce and fries, are popular orders.
+It's open 24 hours on Fridays and Saturdays.

 Connecticut: Olympia Diner, Newington

-Touted as the longest stainless-steel diner in the country, Olympia Diner started life in Massachusetts before being brought to Newington in 1954.
-It has table jukeboxes, booths and bar stools, and has been the location for various films and photoshoots.
-And when it comes to the food, diners can expect solid, no-frills cooking.
-Chocolate-chip pancake stacks and cheese omelettes sit alongside American Italian classics such as spaghetti with meatballs and meatloaf with gravy.
+Touted as the longest stainless-steel diner in the country, Olympia Diner started life in Massachusetts before being transported to Newington in 1954.
+It has table jukeboxes, booths, and bar stools, and has been the location for various films and photoshoots.
+When it comes to the food, diners can expect solid, no-frills cooking.
+Chocolate-chip pancake stacks and cheese omelets sit alongside American Italian classics such as spaghetti with meatballs and meatloaf with gravy.

 Delaware: Lucky’s Coffee Shop, Wilmington